 Mar 16, 2020 at 4:30 PM

-The area continues to attract residential developers as well, with little sign of slowing.
+The Posner mixed-use district continues to attract residential developers as well, with little sign of slowing.

 Eastwind Development, based in Palm Beach Gardens, acquired a 7-acre parcel at Posner Park with plans to for a 55-plus apartment community for the site.
 Cushman & Wakefield, which arranged the sale by an affiliate of BTI Partners, announced its completion.
 Andy Slowik and Margery Johnson of Cushman & Wakefield represented the seller.
 Eastwind paid $2.7 million, according to land records.